 ATC means CAAS Air Traffic Control.
 Authorised Person means:(a) any other officer or employee of the airport licensee; or(b) any person duly authorised by the airport licensee to act on its behalf.
 AVP or Airfield Vehicle Permit means an airfield vehicle permit issued by the airport authority.
 CAAS means Civil Aviation Authority of Singapore.
 CAG means Changi Airport Group (S) Pte Ltd. Category One Airfield Driving Permit is the airfield driving permit which allows the holder to enter the taxiways, subject to approval from ATC.
 Category 1R Airfield Driving Permit is the airfield driving permit which allows the driver to enter the runways and taxiways, subject to approval from ATC.
 Category One Airfield Vehicle Permit is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower.
-Driver means: (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly.
-EPA means Equipment Parking Area.
-ERA means Equipment Restraint Area.
-ESA means Equipment Staging Area.
-"Follow Me" Vehicle means a vehicle used to guide aircraft or other vehicles.
-FOD means Foreign Object Debris.
+Category One Airfield Vehicle Permit Driver is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower. (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly.
+Category One Airfield Vehicle Permit Driver EPA is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower. means: (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly. means Equipment Parking Area.
+Category One Airfield Vehicle Permit Driver EPA ERA is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower. means: (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly. means Equipment Parking Area. means Equipment Restraint Area.
+Category One Airfield Vehicle Permit Driver EPA ERA ESA is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower. means: (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly. means Equipment Parking Area. means Equipment Staging Area.
+Category One Airfield Vehicle PermitDriverEPAERAESA"Follow Me" Vehicle is the vehicle permit which allows the vehicle to enter the runways and taxiways, subject to approval from Changi Tower. means: (a) in relation to any towed object, includes a driver of a vehicle by which the towed object is drawn; (b) where a separate person acts as a steersman of a vehicle, includes that person as well as any other person engaged in the driving of the vehicle; and the word "drive" shall be construed accordingly. means Equipment Parking Area. means Equipment Staging Area. means a vehicle used to guide aircraft or other vehicles.